htcondor/htcondor/docs/admin-manual/policy-configuration.rst

     Vacating
-       In the Vacating activity, the job that was running is in the process of checkpointing.
-As soon as the checkpoint process completes, the machine moves into either the Owner state or the Claimed state, depending on the reason for its preemption.
+       In the Vacating activity, the job that was running is in the process of terminating.
+As soon as the termination process completes, the machine moves into either the Owner state or the Claimed state, depending on the reason for its preemption.
        :index:`Killing<single: Killing; machine activity>`
     Killing
-       Killing means that the machine has requested the running job to exit the machine immediately, without checkpointing.
+       Killing means that the machine has requested the running job to exit the machine immediately.

    :index:`Backfill<single: Backfill; machine activity>`
 -  Backfill